-Seen on the wing from June to the end of August, these are common butterflies of damp grassland, woodland clearings, hedgerows and scrubby wasteland. the picture on the left, taken in Wales, shows an underwing view.
+Seen on the wing from June to the end of August, these are common butterflies of damp grassland, woodland clearings, hedgerows and scrubby wasteland.

 The common name comes from the distinctive rings or eyespots on the hindwings.
 Forewings and hindwings are fringed with white.

+The Ringlet butterfly is found throughout Britain and Ireland, but this species is absent from northern Scotland.
+The specimens shown on this page were photographed in West Wales, where these butterflies are very common in summer.
 Elsewhere this butterfly can be seen in most of Europe except northern Scandinavia and southern parts of Portugal, Spain and Italy; its range extends across Asia to Japan.

 Wherever there are brambles or Wild Privet along a woodland edge or a hedgerow, the Ringlet butterfly is attracted to the nectar in their flowers.